-- 1. meet the convenience needs of local neighbourhoods, in locations which are convenient. - 2. are ancillary to, or support anticipated business activities; and - 3. do not compromise the viability or vibrancy of Town Centres (Business A zones); - 4. provide for supermarket development as associated with the supermarket overlay and in accordance with Policy 5.1C.
+- 1. meet the convenience needs of local neighbourhoods, in locations which are convenient. - 2. are ancillary to, or support anticipated business activities; and - 3. do not compromise the viability or vibrancy of Town Centres (Business A zones); or - 4. provide for supermarket development within the Supermarket Overlay and in accordance with Policy 5.1C.